-- Each flow has a dropdown menu with actions.
-Users can view a flow, and if the flow is unpinned, remove it from the list. - Stages display only for in-progress flows that are in focus. - For console apps, when flows are completed, the subtab is closed.
-If other subtabs are open, users are returned to the next subtab.
-If no other subtabs are open, users are returned to the workspace tab with the component. - For standard navigation apps, when flows are completed, the popup window is closed. - Completed flows are grayed out and can't be relaunched.
-If the page is refreshed, the completed flows are removed from the list. - If the user tries to close a tab or popup window without completing a mandatory flow, a warning message appears.
-The user can choose to dismiss the reminder and complete the flow, or finish it later.
+- If you select auto-launch when you configure the deployment, the first step in the list opens when the record page loads. - Each list item has a dropdown menu.
+If an action is configured as removable, you can delete it from the list using this menu.
+Also, you can use this menu to reorder items within each pinned or unpinned region. - Stages display only for in-progress flows that are in focus. - For console apps, when a step is completed, the subtab closes.
+If other subtabs are open, you're taken to the next subtab.
+If no other subtabs are open, you're returned to the workspace tab with the component. - For standard navigation apps, when an action is completed, the window closes. - Completed actions are in gray and can't be relaunched.
+A page refresh removes completed actions.
+When all actions are completed, a page refresh adds all actions from the deployment to the component again.